Copyright © University of Cambridge. All rights reserved.

 Square Corners

 This problem is taken from 'Mathematical Challenges for Able Pupils Key Stages 1 and 2', published by DfES.
-You can find out more about this book, including how to order it, on the Standards website here.

 Why do this problem?

 This problem challenges pupils' understanding of the properties of squares in the sense that squares do not necessarily have to be orientated so that their sides are horizontal and vertical.
-It is a good context in which to encourage children to find a systematic approach.
+It is also a good context in which to encourage children to find a systematic approach.

 Possible approach

-Square It a few times as a class.
+You could begin by playing the game Seeing Squares a few times as a class.
 This will provoke discussion amongst pupils about what makes a square a square, and you may wish to address the misconception that tilted squares are called 'diamonds'.

-sheet of smaller grids.
-Remind them to check for squares!
 After a suitable length of time, share results so far amongst the whole group.
 What is the largest number of counters so far?
-Ask a pair or pairs of learners to come up and recreate their arrangement of counters on the screen so that everyone can check there aren't any squares.
+Ask a pair of learners to come up and recreate their arrangement of counters on the screen so that everyone can check there are no squares.

-At this point, challenge the class to come up with a way or working that will ensure the largest number of counters is definitely found.
+At this point, challenge the class to come up with a way of working that will ensure the largest number of counters is definitely found.
 How will they know that all arrangements have been tested?
 Some children may suggest a system based on, for example, placing counters on the grid from top left to bottom right and each time checking that a square has not been made.
-You could model the
+You could model the beginnings of a strategy and then give the class more time to investigate the problem.
+It may be that you split the group up to investigate different 'families' of arrangements.

 In the plenary, you could discuss the solutions and what makes one arrangement of counters different to another.
 Will rotations and reflections be considered different or the same?